-The first week you and your new dog spend together is exhilarating, certainly, but it’s also likely to be unnerving (See Help – there’s a dog in the house!).
-Make the transition easier on both of you by doing a little advance planning.
+The first week you and your new dog spend together is exhilarating, certainly, but it’s also likely to be unnerving.

 This requires a little more work if you’re getting a puppy, since they can be champion chewers and have a knack for getting into things they shouldn’t.
 But no matter what your dog’s age, you’ll want to do some organizing ahead of time.

-Create a temporary, gated-off living space for your dog or pup, where she can’t damage your belongings or eat something that will make her sick.
-She’ll stay in this area whenever you’re not with her to prevent her from having house training accidents.
+Create a temporary, gated-off living space for your dog or pup where they can’t damage your belongings or eat something that will make them sick.
+They’ll stay in this area whenever you’re not with them to prevent them from having house training accidents.

 Pick a room that’s a center of activity in your household, so your dog won’t feel isolated, and be sure it’s one with easy-to-clean floors.
 The kitchen is often a good choice; you can block it off with baby gates if needed.
 Make sure you remove anything that you don’t want chewed on or soiled.

-What’s in your dog’s area will vary a bit depending on her age and how you’re house training.
+What’s in your dog’s area will vary a bit depending on their age and how you’re house training.

 Puppy-proof to make sure anything that could hurt your dog–medicines, chemicals, certain plants–is out of reach.

 Ideally, you can take a few days to a week off work to get your new dog or puppy settled in and to start house training.
 It’ll also help the two of you bond, which in itself can make training easier.

 But even if you can take some time off, you’ll need a back-up team in place pretty quickly.
 Shop around for dog walkers, pet sitters, or doggy daycare in your area.
 Rely on friends and family for word of mouth recommendations.